weflex/product-development-guide/Readme.md

 + Docs
 + Tooling

-Among them, `enhancements` and `bug fixes` are the most valuable tasks, and we will spent most of our time working on them.
+Among them, `enhancements` and `bug fixes` are the most critical tasks, and we will spent most of our time working on them.

 To visualize tasks and stages, we feed all our working items into three boards: